weavejester/reagi/README.md

 ## Overview

-Reagi introduces two new reference types: behaviors and event streams.
+Reagi introduces two new reference types, behaviors and event streams, which are collectively known as signals.

 ```clojure
 user=> (require '[reagi.core :as r])